Semilinear elliptic equations with measure data and quasi-regular Dirichlet forms: Applications

 Moreover, $f_u\in L^1(H;\gamma)$, $T_ku\in W^{1,2}_Q(D)$ for every $k>0$ and \mbox{\rm(\ref{eq3.5}), (\ref{eq4.2})} hold true. \end{proposition}

-For generalizations of forms (\ref{eq5.3}) to operators $Q$ depending on $x$ or more general measures on topological vector spaces then gaussian measures on Hilbert spaces we refer the reader to \cite[Section II.3]{MR}, \cite{G,R} and to the references therein).
+For generalizations of forms (\ref{eq5.3}) to operators $Q$ depending on $x$ or more general measures on topological vector spaces than gaussian measures on Hilbert spaces we refer the reader to \cite[Section II.3]{MR}, \cite{G,R} and the references therein).